Basic Paleo-ketogenic Meal Plan for Beginners

 - CoYo with seeds/nuts, 2 boiled eggs

-- Eggs with bacon or salami, half avocado
+- Eggs with bacon or salami, half an avocado

 - CoYo with berries and seeds/nuts, 1 egg